The American Dream Is Harder To Find In Some Neighborhoods

 "You see that for kids turning 30 today, who were born in the mid-1980s, only 50 percent of them go on to earn more than their parents did," Chetty says.
 "It's a coin flip as to whether you are now going to achieve the American dream."

-Chetty and his colleagues at Opportunity Insights, a new research and policy institute, have created a new online program called The Opportunity Atlas that's available to the public starting Monday.
+Chetty and his colleagues worked with the Census Bureau's Sonya Porter and Maggie Jones to create the The Opportunity Atlas, which is available to the public starting Monday.

 At first glance, it looks a lot like a Google map, where users can see the whole country, or zoom in to local neighborhoods.
 The difference is in the amount of data that pops up when a neighborhood is highlighted.